sportbible homepage

 Nearly five years on from Lenhardt's death, a documentary about the Germany international defender, 'Being Jerome Boateng', is set to be screened by German TV broadcaster ARD.

-Speaking to BILD ahead of the documentary being shown, Boateng spoke publicly about Lenhardt's death for the first time.
+In the documentary, Boateng spoke publicly about Lenhardt's death for the first time.

-"I have lost a person whom I loved very much," he said.
+"I have lost a person whom I loved very much," he says (via BILD).

 "I've noticed publicly that I'm being denied the right to grieve.
 Only I can answer what's going on inside a person.
 I'm still processing her death."